thrushlang/thrushc/README.md

 </p>

 > [!WARNING]
-> **The Compiler is still under development and is unfinished, please be peaceful if exists some bug.**
+> **The compiler is still under development and is unfinished, please be peaceful if exists some bug.**

 # The Thrush Compiler